Introduction

 We examine Carathéodory's Extension Theorem next.

-Caratheodory's Extension Theorem
+Carathéodory's Extension Theorem

 Defining a probability measure directly on a full \(\sigma\)-algebra is often technically overwhelming because

 \(\sigma\)-algebras contain incredibly complex sets (formed by countable unions and limits).
+However, it is

-However, it is usually straightforward to define probabilities on a smaller, simpler structure called an
+usually straightforward to define probabilities on a smaller, simpler structure called an

-algebra (e.g., just finite unions of intervals).
+algebra (for example, finite unions of intervals).

 The following theorem acts as a powerful bridge.
 It guarantees that if we can essentially